Intermediate topological pressures and variational principles for nonautonomous dynamical systems: Intermediate topological pressures: definition and basic properties

 \subsection{Continuity with respect to $\theta$}

-In our previous work~\cite{ju2026}, we established the continuity of the lower and upper \(\theta\)-intermediate topological entropies for \(\theta \in (0,1]\) and presented an example demonstrating possible discontinuities at \(\theta = 0\).
-This phenomenon closely parallels the behaviour of the intermediate dimensions introduced by Falconer~\cite{Falconer2021Intermediate}, where for \(0 < \theta < \phi \le 1\), the upper and lower \(\theta\)-intermediate dimensions satisfy
+In our previous work~\cite{ju2026entropy}, we established the continuity of the lower and upper \(\theta\)-intermediate topological entropies for \(\theta \in (0,1]\) and presented an example demonstrating possible discontinuities at \(\theta = 0\).
+This phenomenon closely parallels that of the intermediate dimensions introduced by Falconer~\cite{Falconer2021Intermediate}, where for \(0 < \theta < \phi \le 1\), the upper and lower \(\theta\)-intermediate dimensions satisfy

 In what follows, we extend these continuity and comparison results to the lower and upper \(\theta\)-intermediate topological pressures.

 \begin{proposition} Let $(X,d)$ be a compact metric space, $\boldsymbol{f}$ a sequence of continuous self-maps of $X$ and $\varphi\in C(X,\mathbb{R})$.
 For any nonempty \(Z\subseteq X\) and \(0<\theta<\phi\le1\), we have